stupid-kid-af/Notes-Javascript/README.md

  - Screenshots updating soon
  - Special thanks to @florinpop17 for such a great repo.

 !!
-This repo is forked from https://github.com/florinpop17/10-projects-10-hours
+This branch=> 'master' is forked from https://github.com/florinpop17/10-projects-10-hours

 Keep Supporting!